flokoe/bash-hackers-wiki/docs/commands/builtin/unset.md

 -   Declaring a global with declare -g bypasses all locals and sets or modifies the variable of the global scope (outside of all functions).
 It has no affect on the visibility of the global.
--   This doesn\'t apply to individual array elements.
+-   This doesn't apply to individual array elements.
 If two local arrays of the same name appear in different scopes, the entire array of the inner scope needs to be unset before any elements of the outer array become visible.
 This makes \"unset\" and \"unset2\"